-This policy does not cover complaints from staff, who should use Esmeé's Discipline and Grievance policies.
+This policy does not cover complaints from staff, who should use EFF's Disciplinary Procedure and Grievance Policy.

 3. Confidentiality

 All complaint information will be handled sensitively, telling only those who need to know and following any relevant data protection requirements.